-i) Describe the economic impact of brownfields on the targeted community.
-Provide information about that community such as rates of poverty, household income, unemployment rate, or other widely available demographic information that demonstrates the economic needs of the targeted community's residents.
+i) Use the table format below to provide demographic information about that community including the population, unemployment rate, poverty rate, percent minority, and per capita income.
+In addition to the table, describe the economic impact of brownfields on the targeted community.
+Provide other widely available demographic or other supporting information that puts the community's economic need in context.
+This may include regional considerations such as a significant economic disruption (e.g. plant closures) or other signs of economic distress impacting the community.
 Describe factors such as fiscal condition or population size that limit your ability to draw on other sources of funding for the cleanup of brownfield sites.
 If you already have a brownfields grant(s) from EPA, describe why you need additional funding.